 In my experience, the majority of people (on airplanes and at conferences, at least) enjoy talking quite freely with strangers who they trust.
 Because the ground rules support a confidential, safe environment this potential of intimacy is present at Conferences That Work.
 I like that.
 How about you?

 The first weeks of rehearsal of a new piece are not much fun.
 I don’t know the music well, and I’m not a great sight-reader.
-Unless there’s a practice CD available, I usually spend a significant amount of time creating a soulless electronic version of the part I’m singing, precise tones with precise timings, which I share with my fellow tenors.
+I usually spend a significant amount of time creating a soulless electronic version of my part.
+Precise tones with precise timings, which I share with my fellow tenors.
 I attend at least one two-hour rehearsal each week.
 All this work adds up to a large commitment of time and energy to the two, sometimes three, annual concert performances.

 So, given the many other interests in my life, and the large number of attractive opportunities I reluctantly turn down, why do I choose to sing with the Concert Choir year after year?